aoko-neo/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Print single digit characters form 1 to 9
+Print 0 to 10 without using char